miczho/self-notes/topics/cs479-notes.md

 3. graph
 4.  newSQL

-__foreign key:__ column or group of columns that provides a link between data in two tables

-- How are Pandas and relational databases SIMILAR?
+How are Pandas and relational databases SIMILAR?
 - Both use tables that are relational

-- How are Pandas and relational databases DIFFERENT?
+How are Pandas and relational databases DIFFERENT?
 - __Pandas:__
 	- doesn't actually store data (just loads into RAM)
 	- functions designed for statisical analysis (?)
 	- entirety of Python ecosystem available
 - __Databases:__
 	- multi-client access and authentication
 	- declarative language SQL
 	- transactions (ACID)
 	- replication, logging, clustering, etc.

 <a id="09"></a>
-# Postgres
+# Basic Postgres

 *PostgreSQL* is a hybrid object-relational database